vesln/logme/Readme.md

 ## Theme master?

-Send me a pull request with your theme and I will include it the core.
+Send me a pull request with your theme and I will include it.

 ## Inspiration.